OpenV2K/OpenV2K/README.md

 # Compact Qt5 GUI
 All GUI descriptions, text labels, and tooltips, automatically translate, when selecting another language.
+You will need to download the Translation.xml file from the Sandbox, and place it in the same directory.
 Use the language dropdown in the upper left corner.
 When available, a regional accent dropdown is shown.
 Language selection, also selects which eSpeak/MBROLA language voice pack to use for TTS, automatically.